 Always request assistance when you are getting out of bed.

 Know your caregiver.
-If the person caring for you does not introduce himself or herself to you, ask them their name and their position.
+Your caregiver will introduce himself or herself to you and tell you their name and their position.

-If something does not feel right to you, speak up.
+If something does not feel right to you, feel free to talk with your caregiver or supervisor.
 If you are not satisfied with something, you may ask for the Manager of the Department.

-When it is time for discharge, it is best to have a family member or friend with you.
+When it is time for you to leave the hospital at discharge, it is best to have a family member or friend with you.
 Make sure that you understand all the discharge instructions and medications that you are to take upon discharge.

 Other Helpful Websites